-The present study found that the role of average relative humidity on COVID-19 transmission was weaker and inconsistent compared to the temperature.
-COVID-19 community transmission in temperate zone were generally suitable for growth in the number of cases in the conditions of high relative humidity but not exceedingly wet environments (>90%).
+The present study found that the role of average relative humidity on COVID-19 transmission was weaker and inconsistent compared to the temperature variable.
+COVID-19 community transmission in temperate zones seem plausible in conditions of high relative humidity but not exceedingly wet environments (>90%).
 Moreover, in the tropical zone, high relative humidity is also linked with the transmission rate of COVID-19 cases, but not strongly associated, as in the temperate zone.
 The results of the present study are consistent with the previous studies, showing the inconsistent effects of relative humidity on COVID-19 cases in the regional case of China (Shi et al. 2020).
-The study also found a similar relationship for Hemorrhagic fever with renal syndrome (HFRS) in China, which was positively associated with cold days in China (Cao et al. 2020).
-The relationship between relative humidity and COVID-19 cases can be complicated in a country-level analysis as wet condition may block the viral replication (Chong et al. 2020; Lowen et al. 2007).
-Deyle et al., (2016), signified that the effects of relative humidity on influenza disease depends on the temperature.
-This could explicate our findings that the impact of humidity on COVID-19 transmission could be stronger in the temperate zone and weaker in the tropical zone as a procession of seasonal temperature change.
+The Shi et al study also found a similar relationship for Hemorrhagic Fever with Renal Syndrome in China, which was positively associated with the season of cold days (Cao et al. 2020).
+The relationship between relative humidity and COVID-19 cases can be complicated in a country-level analysis as wet conditions may block the viral replication (Chong et al. 2020; Lowen et al. 2007).
+Deyle et al., (2016), signified that the effect of relative humidity on influenza disease depends on the temperature.
+This could explicate our findings that the impact of humidity on COVID-19 transmission could be stronger in a temperate zone and weaker in a tropical zone.

 More detailed country-specific findings revealed similar results to those of the regional level, albeit with slight variations.
-In most of the temperate countries such as France, the USA, Turkey, the UK, and Germany, the cities having an average temperature in the range 5-10°C have a higher level of COVID-19 transmission rate than their counterparts (Figure 4).
-Besides, other climatic parameters like average relative humidity played an important role in some of the countries such as Italy, Spain, the UK, and Russia.
-In humid region with a favourable humidity 60-70%, if infected people sneezes and coughs, the released tiny droplets into the surrounding environment, and it travels further into the air.
-The droplets in the air may not evaporate soon, and more likely to infect a new people (Ong et al. 2020).
-In summary, temperature and humidity can be used for predicting the COVID-19 transmission in these countries.
+In most of the temperate countries such as France, the USA, Turkey, the UK, and Germany, the cities having an average temperature in the range 5-10°C experienced a higher level of COVID-19 transmission rate than their counterparts (Figure 4).
+Besides, other climatic parameters such as average relative humidity played an important role in some of the countries such as Italy, Spain, the UK, and Russia.
+In zones with a humidity around 60-70%, when infected people sneezes and coughs, the droplets can spread rapidly into the air and surrounding environment.
+The droplets carrying the virus may stay longer in the atmosphere and infect new cases (Ong et al. 2020).
+In summary, we conclude that temperature and humidity are associated with COVID-19 transmission.

-Other strains of coronavirus such as HCoV-HKU1, HCoV-229E, HCoV-OC43, and HCoV-NL63 generally show symptoms like the common cold.
-The COVID-19 seemed to have a strong seasonality effect from December to April, although data for other months are not available for the comparison.
+Other strains of coronavirus such as HCoV-HKU1, HCoV-229E, HCoV-OC43, and HCoV-NL63 generally show common cold like symptoms.
+While the seasonality effect is confirmed for the months from December to April, data for other months are not yet available for making any meaningful conclusions.
 The transmission of the virus lessens during the summer season (Gaunt et al. 2010).
-In the coming months, in general, the temperature will be increasing in the countries from the northern hemisphere.
-At the same time, the temperature will be decreasing in the countries of the southern hemisphere.
-Hence, the findings from this study would have important implications in formulating strategies to deal with COVID-19-related in the near future.
+In the coming months, in general, the temperature will be increasing in countries within the northern hemisphere.
+At the same time, the temperature will decrease in the countries of the southern hemisphere.
+Hence, we believe the findings from this study would have important implications in formulating strategies to deal with COVID-19 outbreak in the near future.